michelle-miller/assistant-icp/services-information.md

 1. Use these credentials in your API call.

     - The base URL uses the syntax `{icp-url}/assistant/api`.
-(Yours might have a different syntax if you edited the Ingress path when you customized your installation.)
+(Yours might have a different syntax if you changed the Ingress path for your deployment during the installation.)
     - Provide the API key when you call the service.
 The following example shows an API key being used.

       ```curl